Caltech-IPAC/nexsciTAP/Sphinx/spatial_index.rst

 -----------
 As we said, the choice of tessselation scheme doesn't matter too much.
 In fact, we have done a study for NASA that demonstrates this.
-But since we have the capability (from that study) we have include two in our software suite.
+But since we have the capability (from that study) we have include two tesselations in our toolkit:

 Heirarchical Triangular Mesh (HTM) subdivides the sky into triangles.
 The base level is the set of eight triangles defined by the poles and the cardinal points